chemouna/AlgorithmsCatalog/README.md

 ## Search Algorithms

 ### Binary Search
+Binary search is used to quickly find a value in a sorted sequence (consider a sequence an ordinary array for now).
+The search space is initially the entire sequence.
+At each step, the algorithm compares the median value in the search space to the target value.
+Based on the comparison and because the sequence is sorted, it can then eliminate half of the search space.
+By doing this repeatedly, it will eventually be left with a search space consisting of a single element, the target value.

 #### Pseudo code
 Given an array A of n elements with values or records A0 ...
 An−1, sorted such that A0 ≤ ... ≤ An−1,
 and target value T, find the index of T in A.